ake-persson/etcdtool/README.md

 # Example

-First make sure you have docker running.
+Make sure you have Docker configured.

 **Start etcd:**